Volleyball variations

 Several sports related to volleyball have become popular.
 Indoor volleyball and beach volleyball are both events at the Olympics, and sitting volleyball is an event at the Paralympics.
-Other varieties are localised, or are played at an amateur or informal level.
+Other varieties are localized, or are played at an amateur or informal level.

 Aquatic volleyball

 Biribol was the first aquatic variant of volleyball.
 It was invented in the '60s in Birigui, Brazil, and has moderate popularity in the country.

-Aquatic volleyball is a team sport similar to volleyball but adapted for competition in a shallow swimming pool.
+Aquatic volleyball is a team sport similar to volleyball but adapted for competition in a deep swimming pool.
 It is also referred to as "pool volleyball", and sometimes as "aqua polo", not to be confused with water polo.
 Players must change sides after each round for it to be fair.
 Each round is up to 15 points, however, you need to win by two points.
 If the ball hits the edge of the pool but bounces back in, that is fair.
 If the ball hits the edge of the pool and bounces out, that is not fair.